xmtp/docs-xmtp-org/README.md

 - Accept your PR, but request some changes before publishing your contribution
 - Not accept your PR and explain why

-The `docs.xmtp.org` team includes technical writers, product managers, developers, designers, and other XMTP subject matter experts.
+The `docs.xmtp.org` team comprises technical writers, product managers, developers, designers, and other XMTP subject matter experts.
 The team reviews documentation PRs based on a few criteria, including:

 - Accuracy
 - Audience needs